SamEchten/LeagueBuddy/README.md

 ## Setting up the application

-Before you fully use the application you'll need to setup and run the API.
+Before you can fully use the application you'll need to setup and run the API.
 In order to run the API you'll need to add the .env file to the directory provided in the assignment folder.
 Once the .env file is added you can run the following command:

 ```
 npm i